Announcements

 Archery

-- Archery deer hunters may take coyotes during archery deer season.
+Archery deer hunters may take coyotes during archery deer season.

 Firearm

-- Permits allocated through state lottery.
+- Permits allocated through the statewide lottery.

-- Vacancies will be filled by drawing from any person with valid hunting license, habitat stamp, & valid FOID card.
+- Vacancies will be filled by drawing from any person with a valid hunting license, habitat stamp, & valid FOID card.
+Standby hunters will be issued a one-day site-specific deer permit and charged $5.00.

 Turkey